-During the 2014 production season, this program continued to effectively capture and evaluate variety performance across a broad range of yield environments, soil types, geographies, planting dates, harvest dates, grower management (growth regulators, weed management, insect management, fertility), degree of irrigation, rainfall patterns, water and heat stress, etc., allowing for robust assessment of variety stability to be generated.
+During the 2015 production season, this program continued to effectively capture and evaluate variety performance across a broad range of yield environments, soil types, geographies, planting dates, harvest dates, grower management (growth regulators, weed management, insect management, fertility), degree of irrigation, rainfall patterns, water and heat stress, etc., allowing for robust assessment of variety stability to be generated.
 Some varieties were observed to consistently perform at or near the top, indicating a high degree of stability as they performed well across many of the aforementioned factors.
-Other varieties may only perform well in specific environments, suggesting that some varieties may need to be positioned only in particular types of environments such as heavily stressed environments, productive higher yielding dryland environments, moderately irrigated environments, or based on their most yield-limiting factor (response to irrigation or water deficit, nematode tolerance, etc) in order to be competitive.
+Other varieties may only perform well in specific environments, suggesting that some varieties may need to be positioned only in particular types of environments such as high yield heavily irrigated environments versus dryland environments that encounter drought stress, or based on their most yield-limiting factor (response to irrigation or water deficit, nematode tolerance, etc) in order to be competitive.
+This is an ongoing program that has clearly demonstrated a significant economic impact and return to growers that utilize these trials as a means for variety selection.

 The authors extend a special thanks to the Cotton Incorporated for supporting many of these trials, through the Cotton Inc. - Cotton Specialists Partnership: Large-Plot Onfarm Variety Testing Program.
+The authors also wish to thank the respective states' Cotton Commodity Boards and other entities that provided support, as well as the seed companies, county agents or regional agronomists, consultants, and cooperating growers for their support and participation in these trials.